slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Freedom is not the absence of commitments, but the ability to choose and commit myself to what is best for me."
 -- Paulo Coelho [1947]*

-> *"Never explain: your friends do not need it, and your enemies will not believe you anyway."
--- Elbert Hubbard [1856]*

 > *"Independent is what people call you if your opinions don’t upset anybody." (...)
 "If you do not take risks for your opinion, you are nothing." (...)